cs673team1/play_with_me/README.md

 # play_with_me

-This repository was created as a safe play space for anyone wanting to try out git commands.
+This repository was created as a safe play space for team mates wanting to try out git commands.

 To use this repository, on your local machine:
 ```